Political views of Bertrand Russell: Eugenics

 Russell discussed eugenics heavily in his 1929 book Marriage and Morals.
 He expressed agreement with the basic idea, while criticizing specific views and positions eugenicists held (particularly a strong class bias).
 Russell accepted a forced sterilization policy for negative eugenics, but only that of "mental defectives", condemning some laws for being overly broad.
 He also cautioned that eugenics policies had to account for scientific evidence, such as not making claims that all criminal behavior had genetic causes when psychology indicated otherwise.
-In terms of positive eugenics, he felt that free education should be provided for only to the professional classes, based not on the merits of the children, but of the parents, so that children are not burdened with cramming and have more time to breed large families.
+In terms of positive eugenics, he felt that free education should be provided for only to the professional classes, based not on the merits of the children, but of the parents, so that children do not suffer from cramming for scholarship examinations, which causes physical and mental damage.
 Russell also acknowledge the difficulty of deciding what desirable traits are, and that tradeoffs can exist (e.g. to breed for strength might diminish intelligence).
 He also acknowledged that to practice eugenics would entail a radical disruption of the family, feeling that a select group from the population might be set apart solely to breed in the future.
 While finding this idea repugnant, he thought it might nonetheless be effective.
 Discussing "race" eugenics, he felt the prevalent racist views were largely an excuse for chauvinism, and dismissed concerns about white people being outbred by East Asians.
 He considered some peoples inferior due to "environmental conditioning".
 He felt that in the future people might well select sexual partners for procreation voluntarily due to eugenic considerations.
 Russell felt certain eugenics views would win out in the future and become law.
 He conceded that it was repugnant to people and a "scientific tyranny" could arise, but felt this would be better than religious tyranny.

 However, Russell also frequently stated his deep concern that eugenics would be used for political ends, rather than to improve humanity, stating, for instance, in a 1963 letter to eugenics proponent Julian Huxley, "Exceptional merit is, and always has been, disliked by Authority; and obviously Authority would control the sperm-bank. [...]
 I am entirely with you as to what eugenics could achieve, but I disagree as to what it would achieve.".
 This attitude also led to him supporting sterilisation of the "feebleminded", as he felt it, compared to the alternative of committal to an institution, preserved the ability of the sterilised to participate in society, and thus guarded against the possibility that a government would label its political opponents as "feebleminded" to silence them.
 He also expressed scepticism about the claims contemporary eugenicists made about the influence of heredity, such as in his 1932 book Education and the Social Order where he stated that the "practical inferences" drawn by eugenicists were unscientific due to the lack of knowledge about which traits were hereditary.